-RECONCILIATION OF NON-IFRS MEASURES
+NON-IFRS FINANCIAL MEASURES AND RATIOS

-Adjusted EBITDAX: Is a non-IFRS measure which does not have a standardised meaning prescribed by IFRS.
-This non-IFRS finance measure is included because management uses the information to analyse financial performance of the Company.
-Adjusted EBITDAX is calculated by subtracting from Oil revenues, royalties, Operating Costs, G&A, and adjusted for non-recurring charges and other non-recurring G&A costs and adding additional expenses the Company incurred as a result of the acquisition for Mubadala and Kris assets in addition to costs associated with redundancies.
+Adjusted EBITDAX: Is a non-IFRS financial measure which does not have a standardised meaning prescribed by IFRS.
+This non-IFRS financial measure is included because management uses the information to analyse financial performance of the Company.
+Adjusted EBITDAX is calculated by subtracting from Oil revenues, royalties, operating costs, G&A, and adjusted for non-recurring charges and other non-recurring G&A costs and adding additional expenses the Company incurred as a result of the Mubadala Acquisition and Kris Acquisition in addition to costs associated with redundancies.